-- (a) Shall be conducted within a building floor area not exceeding 25m2.
-Carparks shall be excluded from the maximum area calculation of the activity. - (b) Is carried out by a maximum of three persons. - (c) Does not involve sales of products other than those produced on the site.
-This does not apply to the sale of any goods stored, distributed and manufactured off the site that are sold via the internet. - (d) Any advertising shall comply with Section 4D.3.2. - (e) Parking shall be provided in accordance with Rule 4B.4.7.
+- (a) Shall be conducted within a gross floor area not exceeding 25m2.
+Carparks shall be excluded from the maximum area calculation of the activity. - (b) Is carried out by a maximum of three persons. - (c) Any goods sold must be: - (i) goods produced on site; and/or - goods that are ordered by the customer by telephone, mail or electronic transaction and redistributed to them by post, courier, or electronically; and/or - (iii) goods ancillary and related to a service provided by the home enterprise. - (d) Any advertising shall comply with Section 4D.3.2.1. - (e) Parking shall be provided in accordance with Rule 4B.4.7.